Zii-yyE/Zii-yyE.github.io/content/about/_index.md

 ## Research Interest

 I am broadly interested in the intersecion of biology and mathematics.
-The two [seemingly distant fields](https://liorpachter.wordpress.com/2014/12/30/the-two-cultures-of-mathematics-and-biology/) get along pretty well in [population genetics](https://en.wikipedia.org/wiki/Population_genetics) and [phylogenetics](https://en.wikipedia.org/wiki/Phylogenetics), which are my main focus.
+But my main focus is on **[population genetics](https://en.wikipedia.org/wiki/Population_genetics)** and **[phylogenetics](https://en.wikipedia.org/wiki/Phylogenetics)**, where the two [seemingly distant fields of biology and mathematics](https://liorpachter.wordpress.com/2014/12/30/the-two-cultures-of-mathematics-and-biology/) get along pretty well.

-I am particularly excited about developing computational methods that can infer the evolutionary history.
+I am particularly excited about developing computational tools that can infer the evolutionary history.
 The philosophy behind this aligns with William Faulkner's quote, "**The past is never dead.
 It's not even past**".
 The way everything looks like now are all shaped by what came before.
 And therefore we should be able to learn something about the past from the present.